 Amman, the capital city of the Hashemite Kingdom of Jordan is home to over 4 million of the country’s 9 million people.
 It is the perfect east meets west destination and is characterized by ancient Roman ruins, mixed with modern coffeehouses, and shopping malls!

 A city of contrasts, with its age on display in the heart of the city at the Amman Citadel.
-Yet, it is no stranger to all of the modern convinces with Samsung stores littered among the narrow, winding streets and fast food franchises situated next to popular Jordanian restaurants.
+Yet, it is no stranger to all of the modern convinces with Samsung stores littered among the narrow, winding streets, a large selection of five star hotels and fast food franchises situated next to popular Jordanian restaurants.

 Best Restaurants in Amman | From Fine Dining to Street Food Eats